HealthRex/CDSS/scripts/DevWorkshop/ReadMe.SQLQuery.txt

   	time the medication was ordered (order_med.order_time_jittered), time the medication was administered (mar.taken_time_jittered)

-  	To estimate the average time between showing up in the emergency department and receiving tPA for those who received it.
+  	Use above to estimate the average time between showing up in the emergency department and receiving tPA for those who received it.